Dadangdut33/Screen-Translate/readme.md

 # What can i use this for?
 - You can use this just to translate text from one language to another
-- You can use this to capture and translate text from documents, games, pictures, etc. As long as the text is clear enough (Tesseract might not be able to read it if it's not clear enough.
-But, it can be improve with the help of python-opencv which you can try experimenting with in the settings)
+- You can use this to capture and translate text from documents, games, pictures, etc.
+- You can use this to just capture the text if you wanted to by setting the tl engine to None.

 # FAQ
 - **[Q]** How do i use this? \